-During his final visit to the United States as Director of the Office of Democratic Institutions and Human Rights (ODIHR), I met with Michael Link and was able to thank him personally for his work to re-establish and fill the trafficking position within ODIHR.
-It is critical that the OSCE's fight against human trafficking be integrated into the work done under ODIHR's expertise, such as capacity building of police, labor inspectors, and prosecutors; and coordinated with overall anti-trafficking efforts by the Secretary General.
-I sincerely hope that this important work will continue and be funded past the end of his tenure.
+During his final visit to the United States as Director of the Office of Democratic Institutions and Human Rights (ODIHR), I also met with Michael Link and thanked him personally for his work to re-establish and fill the trafficking position within ODIHR.
+It is critical that the OSCE's fight against human trafficking be integrated into the work done under ODIHR's mandate, such as capacity building of police, labor inspectors, and prosecutors; and coordinated with overall anti-trafficking efforts by the Secretary General.
+I look forward to ODIHR continuing its important anti-trafficking work, consistent with its strong mandate.